VinishReddyK/git-sense/README.md

 ### AI-powered Git enhancements for a smarter workflow

 GitSense supercharges your Git experience by automating repetitive tasks with AI.
-Generate commit messages, streamline branch naming, and get intelligent suggestions— ight from your terminal.
+Generate commit messages, streamline branch naming, and get intelligent suggestions right from your terminal.

 ## 🔥 Features